How to Create a Highly Effective Ecommerce Welcome Email

 - First-time purchasers, who are on your email list (receive your newsletters and are familiar with your brand).

 Next, to get more detailed information, you can survey your customers right in your welcome email.
 Another option is to offer progressive profiling.
 How does it work?
-When a visitor carries out multiple actions on your site he is asked to fill in short forms several times with not more that 2-3 fields each.
+When a visitor carries out multiple actions on your site he is asked to fill in short forms several times with not more than 2-3 fields each.
 This enables you to gather a full profile of your customer to provide a better user experience in the future.

 5. Offer a gift

 By offering a discount or some sort of gift, you can start building trust to your brand.
 Also, it is likely to stimulate new subscribers to make a purchase.
-It’s important to give your customers something special, may be a coupon code or some useful content.
+It’s important to give your customers something special, maybe a coupon code or some useful content.

 Here’s how some companies offer a coupon code and recommend some of their best products: